GeoArkadeep/Stresslog/README.md

 # Well Master GeoMech

-A *libre* application to calculate and plot pore pressure using p-wave velocity from las files.
-It is intended for pre-drill and post-drill studies of wells, and can be used for rudimentary semi-realtime pressure prediction (for example if the wellsite geologist fetches and updates the las from MWD/LWD provider every single or so).
+A *libre* application to calculate and plot pore pressure and other geomechanical data from las files.
+It is intended for pre-drill and post-drill studies of wells, and can be used for rudimentary semi-realtime stress prediction (for example if the wellsite geologist fetches and updates the las from MWD/LWD provider every single or so).
 A Pro version with improved features, including true realtime capabilities from streaming data, will be made available seperately under a commercial licence later on.

 ## Features: